However, the Union also comprises multiple other rooms and venues for members' use aside from the main chamber, some of which can be viewed below:

-This is the Society's most famous room and, in addition to the weekly debates, hosts a variety of Society events.
-The balcony displays crests of all of the Cambridge colleges and the stained glass windows feature images of both the Society's crest and the year '1866' which is the year the original building was opened.
+This is the Society's most famous room and, in addition to the weekly debates every Thursday, it hosts a variety of Society events.
+The balcony displays crests of all of the Cambridge colleges and the stained glass windows feature images of both the Society's crest and the year '1866', the year the original building was opened.
 The walls are decorated with photos and drawings of notable former officers of the Society.

 This is the central lobby for the building and the walls are decorated with several images from the Society's history.
 One notable portrait is a painting of the notable Cambridge personality, and Treasurer of the Society between 1881 and 1902, Oscar Browning.

 The Dining Room is usually the location for pre-debate dinners and other formal entertaining events.
 The walls are decorated with photos of old Standing Committees.
 Before the building's expansion, the spaces now occupied by the Dining Room and the Mountbatten Room were occupied by one larger room.

 This room is named in honour of former Standing Committee member The Right Honourable The Earl Mountbatten of Burma.
 The room is used as a general lounge and meeting room and is typically stocked with current newspapers.
 Before the building's expansion, the spaces now occupied by the Dining Room and the Mountbatten Room were occupied by one larger room.

 For over a hundred years this was the Chief Clerk's Office.
 However, now it is primarily used by the President and his or her team.
 The room is also often used as a formal reception room and other members of the Standing Committee also work here.